-$RRF_c = RRF$ from CCV standard.
+$\underline{RRF}{c} = RRF$ from CCV standard.

-- 10.4.5 Technical acceptance criteria for CCV - 10.4.5.1 The CCV standard should be analyzed at or near the mid-point concentration level, at the frequency described in Section 10.4.2, on a GC/MS system meeting the instrument performance check and the initial calibration technical acceptance criteria. - 10.4.5.2 The RRF for VX and the surrogate must be greater than or equal to 0.01 - 10.4.5.3 For the opening CCV, the PD or %Difference of RRFs for the target compound and surrogate should be within the range of ± 40 . - 10.4.5.4 For the closing CCV, the PD or %Difference of RRFs for the target compound and surrogate should be within the range of ± 50 . - 10.4.5.5 Excluding those ions in the solvent front, no quantitation ion may saturate the detector.
+- RRFi = Mean RRF from the most recent initial calibration meeting technical acceptance criteria. - 10.4.5 Technical acceptance criteria for CCV - 10.4.5.1 The CCV standard should be analyzed at or near the mid-point concentration level, at the frequency described in Section 10.4.2, on a GC/MS system meeting the instrument performance check and the initial calibration technical acceptance criteria. - 10.4.5.2 The RRF for each target compound and surrogate must be greater than or equal to 0.01. - 10.4.5.3 For the opening CCV, the PD or percent difference of RRFs for each target compound should be within the range of $\pm 40$ . - 10.4.5.4 For the closing CCV, the PD or percent difference of RRFs for each target compound should be within the range of $\pm 50$ . - 10.4.5.5 Excluding those ions in the solvent front, no quantitation ion may saturate the detector.